 - · On November 3, 2005, Bimini Mortgage acquired Opteum Financial Services, LLC ("OFS").
-This entity was renamed Orchid Island TRS, LLC ("OITRS") effective July 3, 2007.
-Hereinafter, any historical mention, discussion or references to Opteum Financial Services, LLC or to OFS (such as in previously filed documents or Exhibits) now means Orchid Island TRS, LLC or "OITRS."
-Upon closing of the transaction, OITRS became a wholly-owned taxable REIT subsidiary of the Company. - · On February 10, 2006, the Company changed its name to Opteum Inc. ("Opteum"). - · On December 21, 2006, the Company sold to Citigroup Global Markets Realty Corp. ("Citigroup Realty") a Class B non-voting limited liability company membership interest in OITRS, representing 7.5% of all of OITRS's outstanding limited liability company membership interests, for \$4.1 million.
-The Company also granted Citigroup Realty the option to acquire additional Class B non-voting limited liability company membership interests in OITRS.
-This option was not exercised.
-On May 27, 2008, the Company repurchased the 7.5% interest for \$50,000. - · On April 18, 2007, the Board of Managers of OITRS, at the recommendation of the Board of Directors of the Company, approved the closure of OITRS' wholesale and conduit mortgage loan origination channels in the second quarter of 2007.
-Also, during the second and third quarters of 2007, substantially all of the other operating assets of OITRS were sold and the proceeds were primarily used to repay secured indebtedness.
-Beginning with the second quarter of 2007, the activities of OITRS have been reported as a discontinued operation, and management of the Company have worked to restructure the Company to again operate solely as a REIT. - · On September 28, 2007, the Company changed its name to Bimini Capital Management, Inc.
+This entity was renamed Orchid Island TRS, LLC ("OITRS") effective July 3, 2007 and then renamed Mortco TRS, LLC ("Mortco") effective March 8, 2011.
+Hereinafter, any historical mention, discussion or references to Opteum Financial Services, LLC, Orchid Island TRS, LLC, OFS or to OITRS (such as in previously filed documents or Exhibits) now means Mortco TRS, LLC or "Mortco."
+Upon closing of the transaction, Mortco became a wholly-owned taxable REIT subsidiary of the Company. - · On February 10, 2006, Bimini Mortgage changed its name to Opteum Inc. ("Opteum"). - · On April 18, 2007, the Board of Managers of Mortco, at the recommendation of the Board of Directors of the Company, approved the closure of Mortco's wholesale and conduit mortgage loan origination channels in the second quarter of 2007.
+Also, during the second and third quarters of 2007, substantially all of the other operating assets of Mortco were sold and the proceeds were primarily used to repay secured indebtedness. - · On September 28, 2007, Opteum changed its name to Bimini Capital Management, Inc.